google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 The `activate` event is fired when the service worker starts up.

-Open up the DevTools Console and reload the page.
-Switch to the Service Worker pane in the Application panel and click __inspect__ on the activated service worker.
-You'd expect to see the `[ServiceWorker] Activate` message logged to the console, but it doesn't happen.
+Open up the DevTools Console and reload the page, switch to the Service Worker pane in the Application panel and click inspect on the activated service worker.
+You expect to see the `[ServiceWorker] Activate` message logged to the console, but it didn't happen.
 Check out your Service Worker pane and you can see that the new service worker (that includes the activate event listener) appears to be in a "waiting" state.

 ![1f454b6807700695.png](img/1f454b6807700695.png)

 Basically, the old service worker continues to control the page as long as there is a tab open to the page.
-So, you  *could* close and re-open the page or press the __skipWaiting__ button, but a longer-term solution is to just enable the __Update on Reload__ checkbox on the Service Worker pane of DevTools.
+So, you  *could * close and re-open the page or press the __skipWaiting __button, but a longer-term solution is to just enable the __Update on Reload __checkbox on the Service Worker pane of DevTools.
 When this checkbox is enabled, the service worker is forcibly updated every time that the page reloads.

-Enable the __update on reload__ checkbox now and reload the page to confirm that the new service worker gets activated.
+Enable the __update on reload __checkbox now and reload the page to confirm that the new service worker gets activated.

-__Note:__ You may see an error in the Service Worker pane of the Application panel similar to the one below; it's __safe__ to ignore this error.
+__Note:__ You may see an error in the Service Worker pane of the Application panel similar to the one below, it's __safe__ to ignore this error.

 ![b1728ef310c444f5.png](img/b1728ef310c444f5.png)